AnIdiotsGuide/discordjs-bot-guide/coding-guides/raw-events.md

 client.on('raw', console.log);
 ```

-Note that it does get very spammy, so it's reccommended to play with this on a testing bot.
+Note that this event does get very spammy, as it triggers on everything that happens to your bot, so it's reccommended to play with this on a testing bot.

-Let's say you have the following two events:
+Now, let's say you have the following two events:

 ```js
 client.on('messageReactionAdd', (message, reaction) => {